wein.plus

 Quebranta

 The red grape variety (also Quebranta Peruana) originates from Peru.
 According to DNA analyses carried out in 2017, it is a presumably natural cross between Mission (Listán Prieto) x Negra Mole (Negramoll).
-However, this is based on only 20 DNA markers (see Molecular genetics).
-It is mainly used there as a base wine for the production of the spirit Pisco(national drink in Chile and Peru).
-However, the variety is also used as a wine grape for simple red and rosé wines and as table grape.
-In 2016, an area under cultivation of 330 hectares was reported in Peru (Kym Anderson statistics).
-There are also small populations in Argentina and Brazil.
+However, this is based on only 20 DNA markers (see molecular genetics).
+It is mainly used there as a base wine for the production of the spirit pisco(national drink in Chile and Peru).
+However, the variety is also used as a wine grape for simple red and rosé wines and as table grape In 2016, a cultivation area of 330 hectares was recorded in Peru.
+There are also small populations in Argentina and Brazil (Kym Anderson).

 Voices of our members